xgbuils/iterum/doc/features.md

 ;[...iterable] // []
 ```

 Sometimes this behaviour is not a problem in the case of the result is required once.
-However it could produce unexpected behaviours if intermediate iterables are used:
+However it could produce unexpected behaviours if intermediate iterables are used several times:

 ``` javascript
 const mappedIterable = L([1, 2, 3, 4])